bcnoexceptions/beardmage/README.md

 -   Restart beardslave (!restart)

 # Enabling beardslave for new channels

+**2019-12-11:** you can skip adding the webhook; beardslave will create one for you!

 -   Add the webhook to the channel
     -   Go to channel settings -> Webhooks